jeffwright13/pytest-tui/README.md

 `pytest --tui`

-This will launch the default TUI.
-You can optionally specify a different TUI, using the `tuiconf` configuration script (details below).
+This will perform a standard pytest run, and then launch the TUI.
+You can disable the autolaunch feature using the `tuiconf` configuration script (details below).

-To quit the Textual TUI, either click the Quit button, or press `Q`.
-To quit the PyTermTk TUI, click the Quit button in the upper right.
+To quit the TUI, either click the Quit button, or press `Q`.

 ### Configuration Script

 You can change the behavior of `pytest-tui` using the built-in configuration script `tuiconf`.
 When executed from the command line, this script provides a menu-drive configuration utility that allows customizing some aspects of the plugin.

 The following items are customizeable:
-- Choice of TUI (Textual or PyTermTk)
+- TUI autolaunch (yes/no)
+- HTML page autolaunch (yes/no)
 - HTML light or dark theme
-- HTML page autolaunch
 - Custom HTML color scheme

 ### Demo Tests